joren485/HollowProcess/README.md

 Warning: This is not 100% stable and reliable.
 Although I have had a 100% success rate on svchost.exe with a 32 bit payload.
 But on targets that are not part of windows I have had less luck.

-Creates 0xC0000005 error (Access Violation)
+If the payload is an protected executable it will create 0xC0000005 error (Access Violation).

 Dependencies: